 The Smiths Cove is located about 1.5 miles south of Georgetown.
 It is located on South Church Street in the South Sound.
 There is a large signed parking lot across the street.
 Try snorkelling at Smiths Cove on weekend mornings for some peace and avoid cruise crowds.

-After a long day of snorkeling at Smiths Cove, you might want to grab a cool, refreshing drink at Bar Jack, Tiki Beach or the Wreck Bar at Rum Point.
+After a long day of snorkeling at Smiths Cove, you might want to grab a cool, refreshing drink at Bar Jack or Tiki Beach.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
 There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.